"VPNs are expensive, I'll just use a free one" — that decision might be handing your data to advertisers, data brokers, or criminals.

 No Kill Switch

 When a VPN connection drops, your real IP address is exposed.
 Paid VPNs block all traffic until the connection is restored.
 Most free VPNs lack this feature entirely.
+For more on why your IP matters, see how to hide your IP address.

 DNS and IPv6 Leaks